Future Planning: Designing Places in a Climate Emergency

 This integrated approach will help deliver multiple strategic outcomes: for a climate emergency, health and well-being, community participation, biodiversity, and inclusive growth.

-By bringing together key stakeholders and agencies across the planning, housing and built environment sectors, and showcasing practical examples via our presenters and panellists, this event will address the following themes:
+By bringing together key stakeholders and agencies across the planning, housing and built environment sectors, and showcasing practical examples via our presenters and panellists, this event addressed the following themes:

 - What does future proofing mean, and what is the need for it?